Exploring dark $Z_d$-boson in future Large Hadron-electron collider

 \section{Framework}

-In this study, we explore the Lorentz structure and the magnitude of parity violation of dark $Z_d$ coupling to the SM fermions.
-We consider a generic structure:

-for the dark $Z_d$ interaction with the SM fermions, where $g_V^2+g_A^2 = 1$.
-We base our study on LHeC environment, which employs the $E_p = 7$~TeV proton beam of the Large Hadron Collider (LHC) and electrons from an Energy Recovery Linac (ERL) being developed for the LHeC.
+We base our study on LHeC environment, which employs the $E_p = 7$~TeV proton beam of the LHC and electrons from an Energy Recovery Linac (ERL) being developed for the LHeC.
 The choice of an ERL energy of $E_e = 60$ (120)~GeV with an available proton energy $E_p = 7$~TeV would provide a centre of mass energy of $\sqrt{s} \approx 1.3\,(1.8)$~TeV at the LHeC using the LHC protons~\cite{AbelleiraFernandez:2012cc,Bruening:2013bga,AbelleiraFernandez:2012ty}.
 Since $Z_d$ couples to SM particles via the interactions in Lagrangian~(\ref{lzdff}), the production of $Z_d$ in $e^- p$ collider follows through charged (neutral ({\tt NC})) currents ({\tt CC}): $e^- p \to \nu_e (e^-) Z_d\, j$.
 To probe the mass range of $Z_d$ as a function of $\epsilon$ in this setup, we use cross-section and asymmetries associated with polarisation observables~\cite{Boudjema:2009fz, Rahaman:2016pqj} of $Z_d$ in the decay $Z_d \to \ell^+ \ell^-$.